robcarver17/pysystemtrade/docs/futures.md

 <a name="futuresMultiplePrices"></a>
 ### [Multiple prices](/sysdata/futures/multiple_prices.py): futuresMultiplePrices() and futuresMultiplePricesData()

+A multiple prices object is a pandas DataFrame with columns for:PRICE, CARRY, PRICE_CONTRACT, CARRY_CONTRACT, FORWARD, and FORWARD_CONTRACT.

+We'd normally create these from scratch using a roll calendar, and some individual futures contract prices (as discussed here).
+Once created they can be stored and reloaded.

 <a name="futuresAdjustedPrices"></a>
 ### [Adjusted prices](/sysdata/futures/adjusted_prices.py): futuresAdjustedPrices() and futuresAdjustedPricesData()

+The representation of adjusted prices is boring beyond words; they are a pandas Series.
+More interesting are the methods you can use to do the back adjustment process given a [multiple prices object](#futuresMultiplePrices).

+FIXME: Need to implement

 <a name="fxPrices"></a>
 ### [Spot FX data](/sysdata/fx/spotfx.py): fxPrices() and fxPricesData()